Kyrobi/Cynagen/Files/FAQ.md

 ### How often does the server reset?

 > Server hasn't reseted since it opened.
+There are also no intentions to reset the server (there simply isn't a need for it).

 ***

 ### Is Keep Inventory on?

 > Keep inventory is ONLY enabled in the over-world.
 It is disabled both in the nether and the end.
+> It is advised that you stash all your valuables away before you visit the end/nether.

 ***